Dry Weather Predicted For Sindh - UrduPoint

 Dry Weather Predicted For Sindh

-However, smog or fog (in patches) is predicted in Kashmore, Sukkur, Jacobabad, Tandojam and their surroundings during morning or night hours.
+However, smog or fog is forecast in Kashmore, Sukkur, Jacobabad, Tandojam and their surroundings during morning or night hours.

 Mainly, dry weather is likely to prevail in the province.